supersonic405/LearningManagementSystem/DesignDocuments/applicationFlow.md

 1. Servlet sends list back to course completion reports jsp.
 1. Course completion reports jsp displays the reports.

-### Add Course
+### Add Change or Delete Course

 1. Option only available to logged in users with proper role
-1. User enters Course details
+1. User adds, changes or deletes Course details
 1. Details are sent to Add Course servlet
 1. Servlet creates Course object
 1. Servlet sends object to dao
-1. Dao adds Course to the database
+1. Dao adds, changes or deletes Course to the database
 1. Servlet sends confirmation to Course page that Course has been added.